ManifoldScholar/manifold-docs/_docs/projects/customizing/layout.md

 The `Visibility` field in the Link configuration drawer allows a publisher to determine when this element will appear in the hero: always, only for authorized users, or only for unauthorized users.

 For example, a subscription link would be useful for unauthorized users to gain access to the project, while for authorized users that would not be of interest.
-Likewise links to specific materials may only be of use after a user has gained access to a project.
-See the [Access section](/docs/projects/customizing/access.html#entitlements) for more.
+Likewise, links to specific materials may only be of use after a user has gained access to a project.
+See the [Access section](/docs/projects/customizing/access.html#entitlements) for more on how a project's accessibility settings can pair with how and when links appear in the Hero block.

 <a name="actionsRead"></a>

 #### Start Reading

 The Start Reading action allows a publisher to create a button/link that will direct readers to the opening page of a specific text loaded to the project.